zsarge/zsarge.github.io/content/blog/bandit.md

 [OverTheWire](https://overthewire.org/) is a fantastic website for learning about hacking and cybersecurity.
 For the first session in [my school's cybersecurity club](https://www.nku.edu/academics/informatics/beyond/student-organizations/nkcyber.html), we're getting started with the [Bandit box](https://overthewire.org/wargames/bandit/).

 Thanks so much to the team at OverTheWire for putting all of this together, and hosting it for free.
-I hope these solutions may be helpful to you.
+I hope these solutions may be helpful to you, the reader.

-I've come to find that there are lots of solutions out there, but these are mine.
+I've come to find that there are lots of solutions out there.
+If mine are not satisfactory, you might also want to check out [one](https://hackmd.io/@cacF2jEkTu2zEKdDrp6t0A/ry-VyPABj) [of](https://jpsalado.dev/cybersecurity/play-and-learn-journey-through-cybersecurity-with-bandit/) [these](https://5afagy.github.io/posts/bandit0/).

 # Bandit Solutions